30-Day Inpatient Addiction Treatment

 If you don’t have health insurance, or it doesn’t provide adequate coverage, there are still other ways to pay for rehab that are worth considering, such as financing.
 While treatment is expensive, it pales in comparison to the cost of continued addictive behavior.6

-You can start the admissions process, ask questions about the care at Laguna Treatment Hospital, or inquire about your level of coverage as it applies to Laguna at any time by calling an admissions navigator at .
+You can start the admissions process, ask questions about the care at Laguna Treatment Center, or inquire about your level of coverage as it applies to Laguna at any time by calling an admissions navigator at .

 Does Health Insurance Cover 30 Days of Inpatient Addiction Treatment?